 - Check if closing equity in year 1 equals opening equity in year 2 and so on for each year

-- Check whether closing equity equals equity in balance sheet in the same year
+- Check whether closing equity equals equity in the Balance sheet in the same year

-- Check if comprehensive income equals comprehensive income at end of restated income statement (if it does not, do not take a mark off restated statement of changes in equity – checking this now simply flags there is one or more errors in their restated income statement)
+- Check if Comprehensive income equals Comprehensive income at the end of the restated Income statement (if it does not, do not take a mark off restated Statement of changes in equity – checking this now simply flags there is usually one or more errors in their restated Income statement)

 - Be generous with marking for statement of changes in equity